piyushdubey26/ecommerce-sql-project/README.md

 ## 🚀 How to Run This Project

-1. Download or clone this repository
+1. Download or clone this repository.
-2. Open MySQL Workbench or any SQL IDE
+2. Open MySQL Workbench or any SQL IDE.
 3. Import and run the `Ecommerce_Order_Management.sql` file
-4. Explore data using the sample queries provided
+4. Explore data using the sample queries provided.